KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 I tried to do a good job sweeping the hyperparameters for each optimizer, but I can easily have missed something, or just not have performed enough runs.

-Therefore, I am interested in any better hyperparameter settings which other researchers can find.
+Therefore, I am interested in any better hyperparameter settings which other researchers can find, for any of the optimizers.
 If you post or send me your own reproducible log with one of these optimizers, I will be very happy to boost it in any way I can.

 ## Appendix: Negative results